SFMVideos/SFM/README.md

 2. Paste them in Documents/GitHub/SFM.
 3. Open GitHub Windows.
 4. Press Commit Uncommited Changes.
-5. Press Sync and wait for it to finish.
-(Depends on how many things you changed);
+5. Press Sync and wait for it to finish. *(The time depends on how many things you've changed.)*

 4. What Software Will I Need?
 -----------------------------